Receiving medical care outside Canada

 - counterfeit

-- standards for screening blood products or sterilizing medical equipment may be different to those in Canada, exposing you to increased risk of:
+Standards for screening blood products or sterilizing medical equipment may be different than in Canada.

 - HIV